joseprupi/quantragrpc/README.md

 ## Formating data

-## Current status anb nice to have
+## Current status and nice to have

 Currently Quantra just supports pricing fixed rate bonds.
 Although this is not much, it is pretty straight forward to add new functionalities to it.